Doctorate in Sacred Theology (S.T.D.)

 The candidate must defend the dissertation by examination before a Doctoral Jury convened by the President and composed of the director and the two readers of the dissertation.
 The examination will be public, at least ninety minutes in duration.

 The Chancellor of the University or his delegate will preside.

 The candidate will begin the defense with a twenty minute doctoral lecture on the dissertation.
 Questions will then be addressed to the candidate by each member of the Doctoral Jury (twenty minutes each), and finally, questions will be permitted ex corona for twenty minutes.

 At the end of the defense, each examiner will give two numerical grades, one grade for the dissertation and one for the defense.
 Successful completion of the Doctorate requires a minimum average of 86% in each of the two grades (the defense and the dissertation).
 Graduation with honors will be determined by the average of the two grades (the defense and the dissertation).

 A candidate who fails the dissertation defense must consult with the President of the Pontifical Faculty to determine the conditions under which a second defense would be permissible.
 A second failure would disqualify the candidate from receiving the doctorate.

 Once the dissertation is successfully defended, the readers have approved any required corrections, and the President has obtained the nihil obstat, the candidate will follow the procedures for publication as outlined in the Pontifical Faculty of Theology Scholar’s Manual.
 The Doctorate is not awarded until all requirements of publication are met and all fees are paid.

 - University Convocation

-In order to participate in the University Convocation at the end of the academic year, a student must have completed all work for the S.T.D. thirty (30) days before the Convocation.
+In order to participate in the University Convocation at the end of the academic year, a student must have completed all the requirements or the S.T.D. thirty days before the Convocation.